fubar2/galaxy_tf_overlay/README.md

 ### Scope and limitations

 Sqlite works fine.
-Postgres is more reliable and seems faster but sqlite out of the box is stable and reliable with the right immediate transactions connection string.
+Postgres is more reliable and seems faster but sqlite out of the box seems stable and useable.

-If two jobs run Conda at the same time, dependencies may become corrupted, so job_conf.yml specifies a queue for the ToolFactory that only runs jobs serially.
+If multiple Conda jobs run the same time, processes can spin endlessly or dependencies may become corrupted, so job_conf.yml specifies a queue for the ToolFactory that only runs jobs serially.
 All other tools run normally on the local runner.

 Reliable tests cannot be automatically generated for tools that create arbitrary collections, since the contents are not yet available at tool generation time.
-They do appear after the test so send code if you care please.
+They do appear after the test so send code - PR please if you care.
 A suitable test XML section can be supplied, as the Plotter example shows, but really, a Galaxy form is a clumsy way to write XML.
 Better to use the proper developer tools, rather than a limited automated code generator, if you need collection outputs tested or other hard to generate complications.
 Conventional development tools are recommended for wrapping complex packages.
 The ToolFactory is only capable of meeting relatively simple needs, such as a handful of straightforward parameters and i/o files.